Rocket (DC Comics)

-Rocket (Raquel Ervin) is a comic book superhero in materials published by DC Comics.
+Rocket (Raquel Ervin) is a superheroine appearing in comic books published by DC Comics, who was introduced by Milestone Media.
+She was the sidekick of the superhero Icon.
+Rocket's powers come from her inertia belt, based on tech from Icon's ship.

+Rocket has made limited appearances in media outside comics.
+Kali Troy voices the character in Young Justice, with Denise Boutte replacing her in later seasons.

 Publication history

 An original character from DC's Milestone Comics imprint, she first appeared in Icon #1 (May 1993) where she was created by Dwayne McDuffie (writer), Denys Cowan, and Mark Bright.

 Rocket, along with Milestone Universe and characters, was revived and merged into the DC Universe proper in the late 2000s.
 The merger treats the characters as new to the universe, ignoring the "Worlds Collide" Milestone/DC crossover of 1994.
 Rocket reappeared in Justice League of America (vol. 2) #27, written by creator Dwayne McDuffie.

 Character biography

-Raquel Ervin was born in Paris Island, the poorest, most crime-ridden neighborhood in Dakota.
+Raquel Ervin was born in Paris Island, the poorest, most crime-ridden neighborhood in Dakota City.
 Although she is only the sidekick of the title character, Icon, she is the actual protagonist of the series.
-She yearned to become a writer ("just like Toni Morrison"), but lacked inspiration until she met Augustus Freeman IV, a corporate lawyer who was secretly a stranded alien with superhuman powers.
+She yearned to become a writer like Toni Morrison, but lacked inspiration until she met Augustus Freeman IV, a corporate lawyer who was secretly a stranded alien with superhuman powers.
 This occurred while she and her friends were robbing Freeman's home.
 Raquel convinced Augustus to become the superhero Icon, and to take her on as his sidekick, Rocket.
 While in costume, she wore a belt that Icon fashioned out of his escape pod's inertia winder, which allowed her to manipulate kinetic energy.

 Shortly after she began adventuring with Icon, Raquel discovered that she was pregnant by her ex-boyfriend, Noble (one of the other robbers from the day she met Freeman).
-She gave birth to a son, Amistad Augustus Ervin, named "Amistad" after the famous ship that brought slaves over from Africa to America, and "Augustus" in honor of Icon.
+She gave birth to a son, Amistad, who is named after a ship that transported slaves from France to the United States.
 While her pregnancy caused her to give up adventuring for a time, Raquel eventually became a superhero again.

 Rocket also assists the Blood Syndicate member Flashback in fighting her addiction to crack cocaine.
 Rocket was more liberal than Icon, which caused them to clash on a number of occasions.
 She befriended Static, another teenage superhero from Dakota City.
-While it has been hinted that someday they might become more than friends, their relationship remained platonic throughout the run of their respective titles.